Team LDM

 Jocelyn Chow

-I am a junior at NYU majoring in Psychology and minoring in Child & Adolescent Mental Health Studies and French.
+I am a senior at NYU majoring in Psychology and minoring in Child & Adolescent Mental Health Studies and French.
 I love learning about why children do the things they do, but interacting with them brings me the most joy.
 I’m excited to study infants' and children's reactions to certain situations, their use of language and other means to express themselves, and how they connect with others.
 I plan to be a clinical psychologist in the future.
 In my free time, I like to babysit, make hojicha drinks, and go to karaoke with friends!

 jnc6392@nyu.edu